Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

     > git push "origin" CR12345:CR12345
 ~~~~~

-  * In TortoiseGit: right-click, TortoiseGit -> Push
+  * In TortoiseGit: right-click in the explorer window and select in the context menu, TortoiseGit -> **Push**

 @image html OCCT_GitGuide_V2_image015.png
 @image latex OCCT_GitGuide_V2_image015.png

-Note that Git will forbid pushing a branch if the corresponding remote branch already exists and has some changes, which are not in the history of your local branch.
+Note that Git forbids pushing a branch if the corresponding remote branch already exists and has some changes, which are not in the history of your local branch.
 This may happen in different situations:
   * You have amended the last commit which is already in the remote repository.
-   If you are sure that nobody else uses your branch, push again with ‘force’ option.
+If you are sure that nobody else uses your branch, push again with **Force** option.
-  * You have rebased your branch, so that now it is completely different
-   from the branch in the remote repository.
+  * You have rebased your branch, so that now it is completely different from the branch in the remote repository.
 In this case, push it under a different name (add a suffix):

 @image html OCCT_GitGuide_V2_image016.png
 @image latex OCCT_GitGuide_V2_image016.png

   Then remove the original remote branch so that other people recognize that it has been replaced by the new one.
-For that, select TortoiseGit -> Push again, then select an empty line for your local branch name,
+For that, select TortoiseGit -> **Push** again, select an empty line for your local branch name,
-  and enter the name of the branch to be removed in ‘Remote’ field:
+  and enter the name of the branch to be removed in **Remote** field:

-@image html OCCT_GitGuide_V2_image017.png
-@image latex OCCT_GitGuide_V2_image017.png

   * The other developer has committed some changes in the remote branch.
-   In this case, pull changes from the remote repository to have them merged
-   with your version, and push your branch after it is successfully merged.
+In this case, **Pull** changes from the remote repository to have them merged with your version, and push your branch after it is successfully merged.

 @subsection occt_gitguide_4_7 Synchronizing with remote repository

   Maintain your repository synchronized with the remote one and clean unnecessary stuff regularly.

-  Use Git command fetch with option prune to get update of all branches
-  from the remote repository and to clean your local repository from the remote branches that have been deleted.
+  Use Git command *fetch* with option *prune* to get the update of all branches from the remote repository and to clean your local repository from the remote branches that have been deleted.

   * In the console:
 ~~~~~
     > git fetch --prune
 ~~~~~

-  * In TortoiseGit:
+  * In TortoiseGit: right-click in the explorer window and select in the context menu **TortoiseGit** -> **Fetch**.
+Check in **Prune** check-box.

 @image html OCCT_GitGuide_V2_image018.png
 @image latex OCCT_GitGuide_V2_image018.png

-  If some changes have been made to the branch you are working with in the remote repository,
-  use Git command pull to get the remote changes and merge them with your local branch.
+  If the branch you are working with has been changed in the remote repository,  use Git command *pull* to get the remote changes and merge them with your local branch.

   This operation is required in particular to update your local master branch when the remote master changes.

   * In console:
 ~~~~~
     > git pull
 ~~~~~

-  * In TortoiseGit:
+  * In TortoiseGit: right-click in the explorer window and select in the context menu **TortoiseGit** -> **Pull**.

 @image html OCCT_GitGuide_V2_image019.png
 @image latex OCCT_GitGuide_V2_image019.png

-  Note that the local branches of your repository are the primary place
-  where your changes are stored until they get integrated to the official version
-  of OCCT (master branch).
-The branches submitted to official repository
-  are for collaborative work, review, and integration;
-  that repository should not be used for long-term storage of incomplete changes.
+Note that the local branches of your repository are the primary place, where your changes are stored until they get integrated to the official version of OCCT (master branch).
+The branches submitted to official repository are for collaborative work, review, and integration - that repository should not be used for long-term storage of incomplete changes.

 Remove the local branches that you do not need any more.
-Note that you cannot delete the current branch, thus you need to switch to another one (e.g. master) if the branch you are going to delete is the current one.
+Note that you cannot delete the current branch.
+It means that you need to switch to another one (e.g. master) if the branch you are going to delete is the current one.

   * In the console:
 ~~~~~
     > git branch -d CR12345
 ~~~~~

-  * In TortoiseGit: right-click, select TortoiseGit -> Show log
+  * In TortoiseGit: right-click in the explorer window and select in the context menu **TortoiseGit** -> **Git Show Log**.

 @image html OCCT_GitGuide_V2_image020.png
 @image latex OCCT_GitGuide_V2_image020.png

-  Select “All branches” to view all branches.
+  Select **All branches** check-box to view all branches.
-  Right-click on the branch you want to delete and select Delete… menu item corresponding to this branch.
+  Right-click on the branch you want to delete and select **Delete** item in the context menu.

-  Note that the log view in TortoiseGit is a convenient tool
-  to visualize and manage branches; it provides short-cuts to many functions described above.
+Note that many functions described above can be accessed from the Log View, which is a very convenient tool to visualize and manage branches.

 @subsection occt_gitguide_4_8 Applying a fix made on older version of OCCT

-  If you have a fix made on a previous version of OCCT,
-  perform the following sequence of operations to prepare it
-  for testing and integration to the current development version.
+If you have a fix made on a previous version of OCCT, perform the following sequence of operations to prepare it  for testing and integration to the current development version:
   * Identify the version of OCCT on which the fix has been made.
-   In most cases, this will be an OCCT release, e.g. OCCT 6.7.0.;
+In most cases, this will be an OCCT release, e.g. OCCT 6.7.0.
-   then just find a tag or a commit corresponding to this version in the Git history log of the master branch.
+  * Find a tag or a commit corresponding to this version in the Git history log of the master branch.
   * Create a branch basing on this tag or commit.
 In TortoiseGit history log: right-click on the base commit, then select **Create branch at this version**.

 @image html OCCT_GitGuide_V2_image021.png
 @image latex OCCT_GitGuide_V2_image021.png

-  Check option **Switch to the new branch** to start working within the new branch immediately, or switch to it separately afterwards.
+  * Check option **Switch to the new branch** to start working within the new branch immediately, or switch to it separately afterwards.
   * Put your fix in the working copy, build and check that it works, then commit to the branch.
   * Rebase the branch on the current master.

-  In TortoiseGit: right-click on the working directory,
-  then choose TortoiseGit->Rebase; then select *remotes/origin/master* as UpStream revision, and click **Start**:
+In TortoiseGit: right-click on the working directory, choose **TortoiseGit** -> **Rebase**, select *remotes/origin/master* as UpStream revision, and click **Start**:

 @image html OCCT_GitGuide_V2_image022.png
 @image latex OCCT_GitGuide_V2_image022.png

 Note that you can get some conflicts during rebase.
-  To resolve the conflicts double-click on each conflicted file
-  (highlighted by red in the file list) to open visual merge tool.
-  Switch between conflicting fragments by red arrows, and for each one
-  decide if the code of one or both conflicting versions is to be taken.
+To resolve them, double-click on each conflicted file   (highlighted by red in the file list) to open visual merge tool.
+Switch between conflicting fragments by red arrows, and for each one decide if the code of one or both conflicting versions is to be taken.
-  Use the toolbar.

 @subsection occt_gitguide_4_9 Rebasing with history clean-up

 At some moments you might need to rebase your branch on the latest version of the master.

-  We recommend rebasing before the first submission of the branch
-  for review or when the master has diverged substantially from your branch.
+We recommend rebasing before the first submission of the branch for review or when the master has diverged substantially from your branch.

 Rebasing is a good occasion to clean-up the history of commits in the branch.
-  Consider collapsing (squashing, in terms of Git) the history of your branch
-  into a single commit unless you deem that having separate commits is important
-  for your future work with the branch or its code reviewing.
-  Git also allows you to change the order of commits, edit commit contents and messages, etc.
+Consider collapsing (squashing, in terms of Git) the history of your branch into a single commit unless you deem that having separate commits is important for your future work with the branch or its code reviewing.
+Git also allows changing the order of commits, edit commit contents and messages, etc.

-  Here is the sequence of actions to rebase your branch into a single commit:
+To rebase your branch into a single commit, you need to do the following:
   * Switch to your branch (e.g. “CR12345”)
-  * In TortoiseGit history log, select a branch to rebase on (usually remotes/origin/master)
-   and in the context menu choose **Rebase “CR12345” onto this**.
+  * In TortoiseGit history log, select a branch to rebase on *(remotes/origin/master)* and in the context menu choose **Rebase “CR12345” onto this**.
-  * In the Rebase dialog, check **Squash All**.
+  * In the **Rebase** dialog, check **Squash All**.
+You can also change the order of commits and define for each commit whether it should be kept (**Pick**), edited, or just skipped.

 @image html OCCT_GitGuide_V2_image023.png
 @image latex OCCT_GitGuide_V2_image023.png

-  **Note** that you can also change the order of commits and define for each commit
-  whether it should be kept (“pick”), edited, or just skipped.

   * Click **Start**.
   * The process will stop if a conflict is detected.
-   In such case, find files with status ‘Conflicted’ in the list (marked by red),
-   and double-click on them to resolve the conflict.
-   When all conflicts are resolved, click ‘Continue’.
+In that case, find files with status **Conflicted** in the list (marked by red), and double-click on them to resolve the conflict.
+When all conflicts are resolved, click **Continue**.

 @image html OCCT_GitGuide_V2_image024.png
 @image latex OCCT_GitGuide_V2_image024.png